OPS/ SIROMODEL was developed as part of the original Large Open Pit Mine Slope Stability Project (LOP 1).

 The block finding algorithm used in Siromodel has been designed for handling finite persistence structures.
 It therefore does not utilise optimisations or efficiencies available to other algorithms that are limited to handling infinite persistent structures.
 If the structures you are modelling consist almost entirely of persistent structures, then Siromodel may not be the optimal solution and one of the variety of spreadsheet or application based codes currently available may be more suitable.

 A 3 minute video summarising the functionality of Siromodel.

 Additional licenses can be requested for installing OPS on different machines.
-Once the license key is emailed to you, paste it into the empty field of the license installation dialog box and click ‘Install’.
+Once the license key is emailed to you, select ‘License status’ from the Help menu and paste the key into the empty field of the license installation dialog box and click ‘Install’.

 Release Notes – Download